tobiasgass/ETH-SegReg/README.md

 optimizers are optional and can be enabled/disabled during cmake configuration.
 The respective dependencies and checks will be automatically added to the build.

-* OpenGM can be obtained here: http://hci.iwr.uni-heidelberg.de/opengm2/ current wrapper utilizes BOOST, so make sure to install opengm with their boost feature enabled Note that openGM comes with a wide variety of discrete optimizers and wrappers, but may be less efficient than using the direct wrappers provided by SRS directly (TRW-S, GCO)
+* OpenGM can be obtained here: http://hci.iwr.uni-heidelberg.de/opengm2/.
+The current wrapper utilizes BOOST, so make sure to install opengm with their boost feature enabled.
+OpenGM needs to be installed, or PATH variables need to be extended to point at openGM header/lib files.
+Note that openGM comes with a wide variety of discrete optimizers and wrappers, but may be less efficient than using the direct wrappers provided by SRS directly (TRW-S, GCO)

+* TRW-S can be downloaded here: http://research.microsoft.com/en-us/downloads/dad6c31e-2c04-471f-b724-ded18bf70fe3/ Enabling the USE_TRWS option in cmake will further enable a variable which needs to be set to the TRWS download directory.
+No further action is required by the user.
-* TRW-S can be downloaded here: http://research.microsoft.com/en-us/downloads/dad6c31e-2c04-471f-b724-ded18bf70fe3/ A patch will be applied automatically during the build process.
+A patch will be applied automatically during the build process.
 This will disable all energyTypes except typeGeneral from the downloaded library because the extended functionality was not implemented for those.

+* GCO can be downloaded here: http://vision.csd.uwo.ca/code/ Enabling the USE_GCO option in cmake will further enable a variable which needs to be set to the GCO download directory.
+No further action is required by the user.
-* GCO can be downloaded here: http://vision.csd.uwo.ca/code/ The same directory can also be used as root for the binary graph-cut (GC) optimizer.
+The same directory can also be used as root for the binary graph-cut (GC) optimizer.